skonto/tensorflow-model-serving/README.md

-# Repo for tensorflow serving tests
+# Tensorflow Serving Evaluation and Examples